dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  PointStat

    POINT_STAT_OUTPUT_TEMPLATE
      Sets the subdirectories below :term:`POINT_STAT_OUTPUT_DIR` using a template to allow run time information.
-If LOOP_BY = VALID, default value is valid time YYYYMMDDHHMM/point_stat.
-If LOOP_BY = INIT, default value is init time YYYYMMDDHHMM/point_stat.

      | *Used by:*  PointStat